 You don't have to be a Martha Stewart to create some pretty looking flower decorations for your homemade cupcakes.
-To begin our cupcake decorating ideas, you'll find these icing flowers are simple and easy to make.
+Grandma's old fashioned cupcake decorating ideas will give you an edge.
+Let's begin with these icing flowers that are simple and easy to make with a little practice.

 Sometimes just a little icing accent can make a cupcake stand out.
 These are examples of the royal icing decorations you can purchase ready-made at your local cake decorating shop, or you can make your own using candy molds.

 This cupcake decorating idea is so simple and delicious.
 Just a little bit of warm glaze placed on a cupcake and allowed to set creates a beautiful and tasty masterpiece.

 Glazes are pretty simple to make.
 Just a little icing sugar, butter, and milk are needed.
 Try adding a favorite flavoring like vanilla or almond to your glaze to compliment the taste of your cupcake.